triSYCL/triSYCL/README.rst

-`Architecture of triSYCL runtime and compiler <doc/architecture.rst>`_ describes the code base with some high-level diagrams but also how it was possible to compile and use the obsolete device compiler on some Xilinx_ FPGA for example.
+`Architecture of triSYCL runtime and compiler <doc/architecture.rst>`_ describes the code base with some high-level diagrams but also how it was possible to compile and use the obsolete device compiler on some AMD_ FPGA for example.
 Now look at https://github.com/triSYCL/sycl instead.